 Initiated through the INSPIRE program at Loyola University Chicago IPS and The CrossingOver Project at Ruhr-Universität Bochum, the two institutions have enjoyed a mutually beneficial relationship which promotes international academic cooperation and the exchange of teaching and research experiences.

 The most recent expression of this affiliation finds cooperation at The CrossingOver Congress in June 2015

-IPS participates in the Lilly Endowment, Inc. Sustaining Pastoral Excellence program in a partnership initiative with the Archdiocese of Chicago and with the assistance of a $2 million grant from Lilly.
+IPS participated in the Lilly Endowment, Inc. Sustaining Pastoral Excellence program in a partnership initiative with the Archdiocese of Chicago and with the assistance of a $2 million grant from Lilly.
 Begun in 2004, the Sustaining Pastoral Excellence program has established projects to enable ministers of many Christian traditions to create environments for ongoing biblical study, theological reflection and spiritual renewal, as well as for developing sustained friendships and mutual support opportunities.
-The three- to five-year awards range from $616,094 to $2 million.
+The three- to five-year awards ranged from $616,094 to $2 million.
 Grant awards for all 63 original projects in the program totaled $84 million.